chrisketelsen/CSCI5622-Machine-Learning/resources/project.md

 - can be formulated or partially addressed with machine learning techniques;
 - have a solution (ideally multiple solutions) that you can implement within the scope of this class.

+**Note**: We prefer projects that are technique and/or application driven.
+For example, a project could start with a group interested in learning more about [adversarial neural networks](https://blog.openai.com/adversarial-example-research/) and how they could be used to thwart facial recognition systems.
+What we do not prefer are Kaggle-based projects where a group decides chooses a dataset online and throws an unfocused kitchen sink at it.
+Such projects will be met with intense scrutiny.

 # Groups

 You must form a group of 4-5 students enrolled in this course and make a post on Piazza with your names (use `#project_groups` to tag the post) by 11:59pm on Feb 2nd.
 Participation in brainstorming project ideas is a great way to find other students with similar interests.
 It is important to convince your peers that your idea has merit both in academia and in industry.